ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of rain showers between 7am and 1pm, then a slight chance of showers and thunderstorms.
-Mostly sunny, with a high
+         <h3>Wednesday</h3>A slight chance of rain showers between 7am and 1pm, then a slight chance of showers and thunderstorms.
+Mostly sunny, with
-         near 85.
+         a high near 85.
 South southwest wind 5 to 17 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">